xcube-dev/xcube/docs/source/index.rst

 .. warning:: This documentation is a work in progress and currently less than a draft.

-xcube has been developed to generate, manipulate, and publish data cubes from Earth observation / satellite data.
+xcube has been developed to generate, manipulate, analyse, and publish data cubes from EO data.

 .. toctree::
    :caption: Getting started